 Skiing & Recreation

-There are lots of publicly owned swimming and fitness centres dotted around the city too, where a one-off entry fee sets adults back around $6-8.
+There are lots of publicly owned swimming and fitness centres dotted around the city too, where a one-off entry fee sets adults back around $6-8, this means that living costs in Calgary can be quite low for sport and leisure activities.
 The Calgary Sport & Social Club (CSSC) is also a great group to get involved with if you want to play a wide range of team sports.
 Expect to pay around $100-120 for spring, summer, fall or winter league action.
 If you’re paying on a one-off basis for an evening kick-around, it’s around $10-15 per person but beware that match locations have a habit of changing very frequently on a week-to-week basis.